KonomiKitten/greasemonkey-scripts/README.md

 ## Extensions

 ### Recommended
-I recommend using Tampermonkey over any of the other extensions, it has a good consistent look across Firefox and Chrome and every feature you could want is supported.
+I recommending using Violentmonkey over any other extension, I used to recommend Tampermonkey but I recently found out it's proprietary.
+Violentmonkey can also get around some issues with Firefox CSP which makes it far better.

 ### Supported
-Greasemonkey 3, Tampermonkey and Violentmonkey are supported.
+Greasemonkey 3 and Violentmonkey are supported.

 ### Unsupported
 Greasemonkey 4 is not supported due to running userscripts in a Firefox